Social Security Disability Benefits

 To increase the chance that your claim will be approved at the initial review, it is important to be prepared before submitting your application.
 This includes writing down all of the information regarding your medical history as it relates to your disability, including dates, provider names, medical procedures and tests performed, along with how the disability negatively impacts your activities of daily living (ADL) and job performance.
 You should also detail your work history for the past 15 years to help the SSA determine if you have worked enough quarters to qualify for SSDI benefits.

-You can hire an attorney to assist you during any part of the process.
+7. You can hire an attorney to assist you during any part of the process.
 There is no requirement that you hire an attorney to help you apply for SSDI benefits, or that you have legal representation during any phase of the appeal process.
-But your chances of approval greatly increase if you hire an experienced SSDI attorney.
+But your chances of approval greatly increase if you hire an experienced social security disability lawyer.
 An experienced SSDI attorney who focuses solely on SSDI claims understands the process and can make sure you provide the SSA with all the information necessary to substantiate your disability claim.

 Most SSDI attorneys work on a contingency basis, which means that you don’t pay unless your claim is approved.
 Even then, the SSA limits the amount an SSDI attorney can recover to 25% of the applicant’s retroactive benefits, up to a maximum of $6,000.